Lavish2001/Socialite/readme.md

 This is a Social media site and this is for learnimg purpose only.

-## How to use Nodejs-serverless-boilerplate??🧐
+## How to use Nodejs-socialite-project??🧐
 - Clone Nodejs-socialite-project Repository
 ```bash
     git clone https://github.com/Lavish2001/Socialite.git